Devil's Bridge Sedona.

 Devil’s Bridge Shuttle

-Parking at the Dry Creek Vista Trailhead and Mescal Trailhead are limited, making it a challenge during peak times.
+Parking spots at the Dry Creek Vista Trailhead and Mescal Trailhead are limited, making it a challenge during peak times.

 To make your visit smoother, Sedona provides a convenient free shuttle service that takes you from a designated park-and-ride location in central Sedona directly to either one of the trailheads.